netesie/bikerideshare/README.md

 3) Using the data we could send out direct email or social media campaigns that highlight the savings of an annual membership
 ```
 *Limitations: Data-privacy issues prohibit me from using riders’ personally identiﬁable information.
 This
-means that I won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the
+means that I won’t be able to connect past purchases to credit card numbers to determine if casual riders live in the
 Cyclistic service area or if they have purchased multiple single passes.*
 I downloaded "Cyclistic's" past 12 months of trip data from this website :
 ```